awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-general.md

    + If you're deploying from Amazon S3, check your Amazon S3 bucket to verify CodeDeploy has been granted permissions to download the application revision\.
 For information about bucket policies, see [Deployment Prerequisites](deployments-create-prerequisites.md)\.
    + If you're deploying from GitHub, check your GitHub repository to verify CodeDeploy has been granted permissions to download the application revision\.
 For more information, see [Create a Deployment with CodeDeploy](deployments-create.md) and [GitHub Authentication with Applications in CodeDeploy](integrations-partners-github.md#behaviors-authentication)\.

-1. Check whether the service role is correctly configured\.
+1. Check that the service role is correctly configured\.
 For information, see [Step 3: Create a Service Role for CodeDeploy](getting-started-create-service-role.md)\.

 1. Confirm you followed the steps in [Getting Started with CodeDeploy](getting-started-codedeploy.md) to:
    + Attach policies to the IAM user\.